 - (5) To pay the costs of procuring and forwarding tokens of sympathy and goodwill.
-To a volunteer fireman who may be ill or hospitalized as a result of participation in the fire service or who may die or who may be seriously ill for any reason. - (6) To make cash payments to families in distressed circumstances by reason of age, infirmities or other disabilities suffered by one of the family in the course of his participation in the fire service as a volunteer fireman. - (7) To acquire and maintain membership in any Statewide association or corporation which extends advice and assistance to firemen's relief associations in the conduct of their affairs and to pay reasonable expenses of travel and maintenance to a duly elected delegate for attendance at such meetings of such Statewide association or corporation. - (8) To contribute or to purchase contracts of insurance which will contribute towards the costs of rehabilitating and retraining volunteer firemen who by reason of their participation in the fire service have suffered a major impairment of their ability to continue their voca- - (9) To pay for medical and surgical bills arising from injuries sustained by volunteer firemen while engaged in activities of the fire company to the extent that said bills are not covered by insurance provided by the relief association. - (10) To pay reasonable expenses actually and necessarily incurred for attending bona fide firemen's training schools. - (11) To purchase safeguards for preserving life, health, and safety of volunteer firemen, so as to ensure their availability to participate in the volunteer fire service. - Audits.-(a) The Department of the Auditor General shall have the power, and its duty shall be, to audit the accounts and records of every volunteer firemen's relief association receiving any money under the act of June 28, 1895 (P. L. 408), as amended, as far as may be necessary to satisfy the department that the money received was expended or is being expended for no purpose other than that authorized by this act.
-Copies of all such audits shall be furnished to the Governor. - (b) If at any time the Department of the Auditor General shall find that any money received by a volunteer firemen's relief association has been expended for any purpose other than those authorized by this act, it shall forthwith notify the Governor, and shall decline to approve any further requisition calling for payment to such volunteer firemen's relief association, until an amount equal to that improperly expended shall have been reimbursed to the relief association fund. - Section 8.
-Dissolution.-(a) If a majority of those voting in a referendum conducted in any political subdivision shall decide in accordance with the act of June 13, 1955 (P. L. 173), to replace a volunteer fire company serving such subdivision with a full-paid fire department or company and the volunteer company so replaced ceases to render fire service to any community it shall withdraw from the volunteer firemen's relief association which theretofore extended protection to its membership.
+To a volunteer [fireman] firefighter who may be ill or hospitalized as a result of participation in the fire service or who may die or who may be seriously ill for any reason. - (6) To make cash payments to families in distressed circumstances by reason of age, infirmities or other disabilities suffered by one of the family in the course of his or her participation in the fire service as a volunteer [fireman] firefighter. - (7) To acquire and maintain membership in any Statewide association or corporation which extends advice and assistance to [firemen's] firefighters' relief associations in the conduct of their affairs and to pay reasonable expenses of travel and maintenance to a duly elected delegate for attendance at such meetings of such Statewide association or corporation. - (8) To contribute or to purchase contracts of insurance which will contribute towards the costs of rehabilitating and retraining volunteer [firemen] firefighters who by reason of their participation in the fire service have suffered a major impairment of their ability to continue their vocation. - (9) To pay for medical and surgical bills arising from injuries sustained by volunteer [firemen] firefighters while engaged in activities of the fire company to the extent that said bills are not covered by insurance provided by the relief association. - (10) To pay reasonable expenses actually and necessarily incurred for attending bona fide [firemen's] firefighters' training schools. - (11) To purchase safeguards for preserving life, health, and safety of volunteer [firemen] firefighters, so as to ensure their availability to participate in the volunteer fire service. - (12) To secure insurance against the legal liability of the volunteer [firemen] firefighters for loss and expense from claims arising out of the performance of their official, authorized duties while going to, returning from or attending fires or while performing their duties as special fire police. - (13) To maintain comprehensive health, physical fitness and physical monitoring programs that provide for physical fitness activities, nutrition education and instruction and health and fitness evaluation and monitoring.
+The programs shall be approved by the nearest State-licensed health care facility which is authorized to provide the service. - (14) To purchase exercise and fitness equipment for use by volunteer firefighters.
+Expenditures for exercise and fitness equipment shall not, however, exceed \$2,000 in any two-year period. - (15) To purchase fire hose and nozzles. - (16) To purchase fire prevention materials for public distribution. - Section 5.
+The act is amended by adding a section to read: - Section 6.1.
+Cooperation Agreements.-Two or more volunteer firefighters' relief associations may jointly cooperate to enter into agreements to make expenditures that are authorized under this act.
+A joint cooperation agreement may be enforced by and against a volunteer firefighters' relief association.